XXXVIII International Congress of the Latin American Studies Association

 Art and Gentrification in Améfrica Ladina: Displacement and Dissensus

 Gentrification arguably forms a key component of neoliberal urban growth strategies inspired by the so-called promises of the creative city and other marketing strategies including aestheticization of the urban space.
 Gentrification’s hegemonic effects on urban sensorium have an essential role in producing and reinforcing socio-spatial divides and creating displacements.
-Regarding gentrification as a continuous process of the neoliberal urban planning, this panel aims to bring together current debates in art, art history, philosophy, sociology, geography, and urban studies to explore art’s changing role in the larger socioeconomic context of contemporary urbanism.
-This panel will discuss how art takes part in the new urban renewal, and displacement but also captures and, in some instances, subverts the experience of the gentrified urban space, reveals the hegemonic and counterhegemonic interactions among city authorities, urban developers, and citadins and empowers the communities in the gentrified neighborhoods.
+Regarding gentrification as a continuous process of the neoliberal urban planning, this panel aims to bring together current debates in art, art history, philosophy, sociology, geography, and urban studies to explore art’s changing role in the larger socio-economic context of contemporary urbanism.
+The panelists will discuss how art takes part in the new urban renewal and displacement, but also how it captures and, in some instances, subverts the experience of the gentrified urban space, reveals the hegemonic and counterhegemonic interactions among city authorities, urban developers, and citadins and empowers the communities in the gentrified neighborhoods.